William Vambenepe's blog

 • c) The number of the beast doesn’t appear in my phone number.

-• d) An even number can only be in an even-numbered position if the value of that number is also its position (the leftmost digit is in position 1).
+• d) An even number can only be in an even-numbered position if the value of that number is also its position (the leftmost digit is in position 1; 0 is an even number).

 • e) The number of occurrences of non-zero numbers is always less than the value of the number.